PEDIATRIC ORTHOPEDIC PHYSICAL THERAPY FOR CHILDREN IN CENTRAL TEXAS

 ACL injury causes 6-12 months of missed sports training, averages $18,000 for surgery and rehab, and leads to an increased incidence of early osteoarthritis of the knee on 20-year follow-up.

-The goal of the program is to decrease the risk of non-contact ACL injuries to equal that rate seen in boys.
+The goal of our ACL injury prevention program is to decrease the risk of non-contact ACL injuries to equal that rate seen in boys.
 Studies in similar programs show between 70%-80% decrease in the incidence of injury in participants.
 Unfortunately, there is no brace or program that can completely eliminate risk.